DevYuns/flutter_practice/README.md

 ## What you will learn

 * How to create Stateless Widgets
-* What is hot reload and hot refresh
+* What is the difference between hot reload and hot refresh and running an app from cold
 * How to use Containers to lay out your UI
 * How to use Columns and Rows to position your UI elements
 * How to add custom fonts